wpilibsuite/frc-docs/source/docs/software/getting-started/control-system-software.rst

 .. todo:: port article, see https://github.com/wpilibsuite/frc-docs/issues/118

 The FRC LabVIEW Dashboard is the default dashboard program installed with, and automatically launched by, the FRC Driver Station.
 The purpose of the Dashboard is to provide feedback about the operation of the robot.
 The FRC Default Dashboard serves as a an example of the types of feedback teams may want from their robot.
 It includes a tabbed display that can switch between viewing an image from a camera on the robot or a display of NetworkTables variables, a display of information regarding the joysticks and drive motors, an indicator of the robot IP and battery voltage, and a second tabbed display that can switch between examples of custom indicators and controls, a test tab for use with the Driver Station Test Mode and a Checklist tab that teams can use to enter a custom checklist to complete before each match.
 The FRC Default Dashboard is included in the FRC Update Suite.
-Installation instructions can be found :doc:`here <frc-update-suite>`.
+Installation instructions can be found :ref:`here <docs/software/driverstation/frc-update-suite:Installing the FRC Update Suite>`.
 More information about the FRC Default Dashboard software can be found here.

 SmartDashboard
 --------------